serhiintus/Little-Professor/README.md

 ## ⭐ Why this project?

-This project demonstrates:
+This project highlights:

-- Ability to design and structure a real application
+- Ability to design and structure a real-world application
-- Understanding of clean architecture principles
+- Experience with GUI development using PyQt6
-- Writing testable and maintainable Python code
+- Writing clean, modular, and testable Python code
-- Building user-facing desktop tools
+- Applying software architecture principles (separation of concerns)
+- Delivering a complete product (code + executable + documentation)

+---

+## 🛠 Tech Stack

+- Python
+- PyQt6
+- PyInstaller
+- pytest

 ---